UK DONOR EGG PROGRAMME FAQ

 First-time donors are women that have never undergone an egg donation, however they have undergone a thorough medical and psychological evaluation and been approved to donate.

 We encourage patients to match with a donor who meets their criteria, and not focus on the donor being a new or repeat donor.
-All repeat donors were a first time donor at some point!

 Do I need to disclose that I used donated eggs?